bridgethass/neon-aop-gee/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 Putting it All Together
 ---
 The following code chunk runs all the steps we just broke down, and also adds in 2 more years of data (2018 and 2019).
 You can access this code [here](https://code.earthengine.google.com/9b442fa13116b2ae487ac8a78d45ba69), or copy and paste the code below into your GEE code editor.
-Click run to display the 3 years of SRER SDR data.
+Click **Run** to add the 3 SDR data layers for each year.

 ```javascript
 // This script pulls in hyperspectral data over the Santa Rita Experimental Range (SRER)